HsiuHsu/Chart-practice/README.md

 Responsive Web Design for browsing chart in various screen sizes.

 In the chart, select a district to view information on the population of that district.
+Hover the mouse pointer over the Vertical bar to show the number of people in the item.

 ![](https://i.imgur.com/65dNHTT.png)